EGEE 102

 PrintPrint

-Until so far that the energy requirement is going to increase in the future and also that the U.S. and the rest of the world will depend to some extent on fossil fuels.
+Fossil Fuels account for a large portion of the world's energy sources.
 These fossil fuels are non-renewable fuels with a finite lifetime.
 So, the question is: Will we have enough supply for future energy requirements?

 The answer to this question depends on the quantity of fossil fuels we have in the ground.
 Energy sources that have been discovered but not produced cannot be easily measured.
 Trapped several feet below the surface, they cannot be measured with precision.
 There are several terms used to report the estimates of the energy resources.
 The most commonly used terms are “reserves” and “resources.”